|Other names||Natalija Petrovna Keško|

 1859 - Natalija Petrovna Keško was born on May 14, 1859, in Florence.
 She was of Russian-Moldovan origin.
 Her father was originally from Russia and a mother from Moldova.
 She lost her father at the age of six, and her mother died when Natalija was fifteen.
 After her mother's death, Natalija stayed with her brother and her two sisters in Russia.
 She graduated from a girls' boarding school for daughters of aristocrats in Paris.

 1875 - When she was seventeen, Natalija got engaged with Prince Milan Obrenović.
-They got married in Belgrade on October 17th.
-In the following year, Prince Aleksandar Obrenović was born.
-The second son of Milan and Natalija, Sergije, died shortly after his birth.
+They got married in Belgrade on October 17.
+The following year, Prince Aleksandar Obrenović was born.
+The second son of Milan and Natalija, Sergije, died shortly after birth.

 1882 - Serbia became a kingdom, and Princess Natalija became The Queen.

-1887 - 1889 - Due to Milan's leisure life, gambling and numerous infidelities, the king and the queen began to distance themselves from each other.
-Their character was different, as well as the attitude toward the government duties.
-Namely, while the queen was more responsible and tougher, the king often showed irresponsibility and a more relaxed attitude towards the authorities.
-Also, Queen Natalija was in favor of Russia, and King Milan sought refuge on the side of Austria.
-Numerous disputes led to the fact that in 1887 the king wanted the queen to leave Serbia, realizing that she could jeopardize his position and political influence.
-The agreement was that the queen was entitled to spend the summer in Serbia, but then she had to leave the country for a year.
-In 1888, after Natalija's return to Serbia, Queen Natalija and King Milan officially divorced.
-After the final break with the king, the queen moved to Biarritz in the villa "Sašino".
+1887 - 1889 - Due to Milan's leisurely life, gambling and numerous infidelities, the King and the Queen began to distance themselves from each other.
+Their characters were different, as well as the attitudes toward government duties.
+In other words, while the Queen was responsible and tough, the King often showed irresponsibility and a lax attitude towards the authorities.
+Also, Queen Natalija was in favor of Russia, and King Milan relied on Austria.
+Numerous disputes led to the King's 1887 demand that the Queen leave Serbia, after he realized that she could jeopardize his position and political influence.
+The agreement was that the Queen was entitled to spend the summer in Serbia, but then she had to leave the country for a year.
+In 1888, after Natalija's return to Serbia, Queen Natalija and King Milan officially got divorced.
+After the final break with the King, the Queen moved to Biarritz in the villa "Sašino".
 During exile, she saw her son Aleksandar only occasionally.
 Since King Milan abdicated in 1889 and left Serbia, she returned to the country.

 1900 - Occasionally, she would return to Serbia to meet her son.
 However, realizing that King Aleksandar fell in love with her court lady Draga Mašin, she tightened her relationship with her son.
 Queen Natalija strongly opposed her son's marriage with Draga Mašin.
 But in spite of the opposition of his mother, many friends, and politicians, in 1900, King Aleksandar married Draga Mašin.

-1902/1903 - Queen Natalija went to Catholicism in 1902 and did not return to Serbia anymore.
+1902/1903 - Queen Natalija converted to Catholicism in 1902 and did not return to Serbia anymore.
 She gave her property to the University of Belgrade, and not to her son.
-In 1903, her son, King Aleksandar Obrenović, and Queen Draga Mašin were killed, and the Karađorđević dynasty took over the head of Serbia.
+In 1903, her son, King Aleksandar Obrenović, and Queen Draga Mašin were killed, and the Karađorđević dynasty came to power in Serbia.

 1914 - 1918 - During the First World War, Queen Natalija helped the Serbian people.
 After the war, she lived in Paris in a women's monastery.
-The former Serbian queen lived in retirement in Paris, which was written by the world press.
+In Paris, the former Serbian queen lived in seclusion and poverty, which was publicized by the world press.

 1941 - She died in Paris in great poverty.